-- Outline the key principles, strategic context and the aims and objectives of the local authority and the Chief Constable in dealing with antisocial behaviour in Inverclyde (Section 1(1)). - Set out an assessment of the extent and type of occurrences of antisocial behaviour in Inverclyde (Section 3(a)). - Specify local arrangements for consulting and engaging with community bodies and other people (including young people) in each area where there are (or likely to be) occurrences of antisocial behaviour, on how to prevent and tackle antisocial behaviour in Inverclyde (Section 3(c)). - Specify the range of available services designed to prevent or tackle antisocial behaviour, which are available to all residents in Inverclyde (Section 3(d)). - Set out the range of available services designed to support victims of antisocial behaviour in Inverclyde (Section 3(e)). - Specify the ways in which members of the public can report antisocial behaviour in Inverclyde (Section 3(e)). - Outline the provision of mediation in relation to disputes arising from antisocial behaviour (Section 3(e)). - Describe how Inverciede Council and the Chief Constable of Police Scotland will co-ordinate the discharge of the functions in relation to tackling antisocial behaviour in Inverciede (Section 3(f)). - Provide for the lawful exchange of information relating to antisocial behaviour between Inverclyde Council, the Chief Constable of Police Scotland, and any other relevant person (Section 3(f)). - Outline the mechanism for keeping this strategy under review (Section 4(a)).
+- Outline the key principles, strategic context and the aims and objectives of the local authority and the Chief Constable in dealing with antisocial behaviour in Inverclyde (Section 1(1) of The Act). - Set out an assessment of the extent and type of occurrences of antisocial behaviour in Inverclyde (Section 3(a) of The Act). - Specify local arrangements for consulting and engaging with community bodies and other people (including young people) in each area where there are (or likely to be) occurrences of antisocial behaviour, on how to prevent and tackle antisocial behaviour in Inverclyde (Section 3(c) of The Act). - Specify the range of available services designed to prevent or tackle antisocial behaviour, which are available to all residents in Inverclyde (Section 3(d)). - Set out the range of available services designed to support victims of antisocial behaviour in Inverclyde (Section 3(e) of The Act). - Specify the ways in which members of the public can report antisocial behaviour in Inverclyde (Section 3(e) of The Act). - Outline the provision of mediation in relation to disputes arising from antisocial behaviour (Section 3(e) of The Act). - Describe how Inverclyde Council and the Chief Constable of Police Scotland will coordinate the discharge of the functions in relation to tackling antisocial behaviour in Inverclyde (Section 3(f) of The Act). - Provide for the lawful exchange of information relating to antisocial behaviour between Inverclyde Council, the Chief Constable of Police Scotland, and any other relevant person (Section 3(f) of The Act). - Outline the mechanism for keeping this strategy under review (Section 4(a) of The Act).